 Its components are great, giving you a first-class performance.
 If you have great cycling ambitions, then you wouldn’t mind purchasing this high-powered, and high-priced bike.

 Takara Shiro Adventure Bike

-This is a 27-speed gravel bike that is made in Italy, with a very good price-performance ratio, also having a strong workmanship.
+This is a 27-speed bike that is made in Italy, with a very good price-performance ratio, also having a strong workmanship.
 This bike should be of interest to beginners, what with its high-quality Gipiemme wheels and rims with white spokes.

 The bike’s carbon fork and its aluminum frame weigh just 9.9 kg, and this makes this bike a light one.
 It is available in four different frame sizes for body sizes that range from 1.55 m to 1.95 m, giving the option of choosing the model that suits your height.